Sunshine Feldman, Attendance Specialist

 When to Contact the Attendance Office

-Illness – Call the Attendance office at 206-252-4814 or send a signed note, with your phone number included, no later than 7 days past the occurrence.
+Illness –Call the Attendance office at 206-252-4814 or send an email no later than 2 days past the occurrence.

 At SPS, we are committed to keeping our school communities safe.
 You can help us by keeping your student home and getting them tested for COVID-19 when they have one or more COVID-like symptoms for any duration.

 If your student tests positive for COVID-19, keep your student home and contact your school.
 Seattle Public Schools is following Public Health Seattle & King County guidelines to determine when it is safe for students to return to school.
 Students with COVID symptoms should stay home until: